Centers for Pain Control and Vein Care

 Sclerotherapy has a long-standing history of safely and effectively treating spider veins and varicose veins.
 Whether you want to improve your appearance or you need to alleviate pain and restore normal circulation, this treatment can help.
-The vein specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, have years of experience performing sclerotherapy to permanently eliminate existing visible veins.
+The vein specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Merrillville, Munster, and Valparaiso, Indiana, have years of experience performing sclerotherapy to permanently eliminate existing visible veins.
 To learn if you’re a good candidate, call the nearest office, or schedule an appointment using the online booking system.

 Sclerotherapy is the top treatment for spider veins, and it’s also frequently used to eliminate varicose veins.
 During a sclerotherapy procedure, your provider injects a medication into the visible veins.